SageNADev/Sage300-SDK/src/wizards/UpgradeWizardTemplates/readme.txt

    Run the batch file 'MoveTemplateZipFilesToFinalDestination.bat'

-4. Ensure the correct version of AccpacDotNetVersion.props has been copied to the Upgrade Wizard ItemTemplates folder.

-   Run the batch file 'CopyAccpacDotNetVersionSettings.bat'

-5. The Upgrade Wizard can now be rebuilt with the latest Sage 300 Web Screen Framework source code!
+4. The Upgrade Wizard can now be rebuilt with the latest Sage 300 Web Screen Framework source code!